 Quickstart — five minutes to first byte

 Two paths.
 Pick one.
-Both settle in USDC on Arbitrum Sepolia today and Arbitrum One after audit.
+Both pay per call in USDC over x402, settled on Base mainnet (eip155:8453) today.
+The on-chain attestation domain is Arbitrum Sepolia (chainId 421614); the mainnet anchor is pending an external audit.
 No API key, no signup, no token.

 Path A — MCP in Claude Desktop (recommended)